 Pro-Choice And Women's Rights

-These two issues are often treated as one and the same, however they are not.
+These two issues are often treated as one and the same, however they are not the same.
 Sure, the topic falls under the category of Women's Rights, as it is primarily a women's issue.
 However, the subject of Women's Rights is a broad category that includes a large number of issues, including fair pay, equal opportunity, the right to say "No" and countless other issues.

 Unfortunately, some politicians and media talking heads have equated the issue of abortion with that of Women's Rights.
 At first glance, this may not seem such a big deal, but it sometimes excludes those who support Women's Rights from participating in the discussion.
 We witnessed this during the Women's March in Washington D.C. in January, when women who were openly pro-life were largely excluded from the event.

 The abortion issue is perhaps one of the best examples of Identity Politics.
 They want us to believe that all women are pro-choice and the enemy is the male dominated society that wishes to exert control over women's bodies.
-The reality is that one's views on abortion have more to do with personal beliefs and religious values and less to do with gender.
-Indeed, there are many pro-life women as well as pro-choice men in our society.
+The reality, however, is that one's views on abortion have more to do with personal beliefs and religious values and less to do with their gender.
+Indeed, there are many pro-life women, as well as pro-choice men in our society.

 Regardless of which side of the issue you may stand, moving forward in the debate requires dealing with the realities of the argument.
 It is not about gender, it is about one's own personal beliefs.
 It does not do anyone any good when abortion is lumped in with the rest of Women's Rights.
 In fact, by excluding pro-life women from the conversation it reduces the effectiveness of the other arguments.
 Dividing women is not an effective strategy.